ingydotnet/yaml-old-pm/doc/yaml-old-transition.md

 YAML::Any is still in the YAML distribution and is unchanged.
 It may be deprecated.
 We are still thinking it over.

+## Deprecation Schedule

+* October 2017 - New YAML.pm is released that delegates old usage to YAML::Old

+  The modules listed above will die with a message pointing here, **Except** for `YAML::Node`, `YAML::Loader` and `YAML::Dumper`.
+Those 3 are known to be used directly and will just issue a warning.

+* December 2017 - All modules above (including those 3) will die.

+* February 2018 - All the modules above will be reclaimed, and may be reissued to do new things.

 ## Support